Miqueas/Static/README.md

 Static('@Bool{}', "Booleans", { true, false })
 ```

-This means that the given table (stored as `Booleans`) can have only boolean values inside.
+This means that the given table (stored as `Booleans`) can only contain boolean values.

 #### Return

-A function that returns an specified value type.
+A function that returns a value of a specific type.
 This is done with the syntax: `@Type()`.
 Example:

 ```lua
 Static('@Table()', "NewTable", function ()